Pylons/substanced/docs/sdi.rst

 - Administrators to use after deployment, to manage certain Substance D or application settings provided by the developer

-- Certain power users to use as a behind-the-scenese UI
+- Certain power users to use as a behind-the-scenes UI

 The SDI is *not* for: